Can I still call this a "blog" in 2026?

 John Vantine

 Hi!
 I’m John, and I have an aggressive hunger and thirst for all that life has to offer.
-Sometimes I document my experiences here on my blog.
+Sometimes I document my experiences on my blog.

-I’ve been oversharing on the web since the late 90s.
+I’ve been oversharing online since the late 90s.
 I built my first website in 1998 on “AOL Hometown”, which offered 12mb of server space.
 At first, the content was a mix of inside jokes among friends, South Park .gifs, and links to other websites that I enjoyed.
 I’m sure I had an “under construction” .gif on there, too.
 The world wide web didn’t feel so big back then.
 If you were a teenager in the 90s, you probably remember sites like mine.

 Whenever I found a website with a “cool” design, I’d read through the source code to try and understood how it was built.
 I was obsessed with HTML and building websites, but also limited in that I was sharing a Gateway desktop PC with 5 family members on a dial up connection… and we only had one phone line.
 The struggle was real.
 When I could get away with it, I’d print out source code and read through it when I wasn’t able to use the computer.